 • Ophthalmoplegia can be caused by multiple ocular motor nerve palsies (combined third, fourth, and/or sixth nerve palsies), single ocular motor nerve palsies, supranuclear gaze disorders, neuromuscular junction disorders, and myopathy.

-• Cavernous sinus lesions can affect combinations of 3 (oculomotor), 4 (trochlear), V1 (ophthalmic), V2 (maxillary), 6 (abducens), and postganglionic sympathetic nerve fibers and can cause orbital congestion.
+• Cavernous sinus lesions can affect combinations of third (oculomotor), fourth (trochlear), V1 (ophthalmic), V2 (maxillary), sixth (abducens), and postganglionic sympathetic nerve fibers and can cause orbital congestion.

-• Orbital apex lesions can affect combinations of 2 (optic nerve), 3 (oculomotor), 4 (trochlear), V1 (ophthalmic), 6 (abducens), and postganglionic sympathetic nerve fibers and can cause orbital congestion.
+• Orbital apex lesions can affect combinations of second (optic nerve), third (oculomotor), fourth (trochlear), V1 (ophthalmic), sixth (abducens), and postganglionic sympathetic nerve fibers and can cause orbital congestion.

 “Ocular motor nerves” refers to cranial nerves 3, 4, and 6.
 “Oculomotor nerve” refers solely to cranial nerve 3.

 The cardinal symptom is binocular diplopia (that is, double vision only when both eyes are open).
 When multiple nerves are affected, this is usually a combination of horizontal and vertical deviations; therefore, the images are oblique to each other.
 Associated torsional deviations will often cause one image to be tilted with respect to the other.
 Diplopia is almost always noticed suddenly, either because the disorder is truly sudden in onset or because the patient only becomes aware of a chronically progressive problem.
 More helpful is the description of whether the diplopia has been static or progressive following its discovery, in terms of either the distance between the images at a fixed distance in a specific direction of gaze or the range of gaze in which diplopia is present.